centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

    ![alt text](Manufacturing_Assets/SelectConnection.png)

-7. We then need to provide consumer group details for our EventHub.
+7. We then need to provide consumer group details for the selected EventHub.
 Each user is assigned their own consumer group.
 Enter the provided consumer group in the Consumer group text area.
 Then Click on Next and Add.
-Then Publish the Eventstream.

    ![alt text](Manufacturing_Assets/consumergroup.png)